SystemFw/blog/content/staging/paxos-failures.md

  We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_ `n`.
-Proposal numbers are unique and should support a `<` comparison, but they don't have to be consecutive.
+Proposal numbers should be unique and support a `<` comparison, but they don't have to be consecutive.
 Paxos doesn't mandate a specific way of generating proposal numbers, and there are a wealth of different designs with various tradeoffs, so here's a simple one: each writer has a static